Coordination of Benefits

 Conditions For TDIU and SSDI

-According to a report by Moulta-Ali, U. (2012), in a comparison between the VA and SSA programs, each agency has different definitions and requirements to meet in order to be found disabled.
+According to a report by Moulta-Ali, U. (2012), in a comparison between the VA and SSA programs, there are differences to be found with what is required to be found as disabling between the two agencies.
 For SSA, there is a 5-step process.
-The individual’s income has to fall below SGA, the condition or conditions have to be expected to last longer than 12 months or result in death.
-The condition(s) must meet SSA medical listings, the veteran should be unable to perform his/her past work.
-Also if the condition would not allow him/her to work in other jobs that exist within the national economy.
+The individual’s income has to fall below SGA, the condition or conditions have to be expected to last longer than 12 months or result in death, the condition(s) must meet SSA medical listings, the veteran should be unable to perform their past work, and the condition would not allow them to work in other jobs that exist within the national economy.
 To have a TDIU rating for the VA, there has to be either a service-connected condition which is found to be rated at least 60% by the standards or several service-connected disabilities that are found to have a combined rating decision at least 70%.

 The Important Role That Vocational Experts Play